RamseyInHouse/steppp/README.md

 </div>
 ```

-You can also specify step names to jump directly from one step to another regardless of their "natural" order:
+You can also tell elements to move Steppp to a particular step when clicked with a `data-steppp-to` attribute.

 ```html
 <div id="steppp">